Reysander Fernández

-Reysander Fernandez Cervantes (born August 22, 1984) is a footballer from Cuba who played in the Campeonato Nacional de Fútbol de Cuba, and the Canadian Soccer League.
-He is a former member of the Cuba national football team.
+Reysander Fernandez Cervantes (born August 22, 1984) is a footballer from Cuba who played in the Campeonato Nacional de Fútbol de Cuba and the Canadian Soccer League.
+He is a former member of the Cuba national team.

 Club career

 Fernández began his career in 2004 with FC Ciego de Ávila of the Campeonato Nacional de Fútbol de Cuba.
-With Ciego de Ávila he won a Campeonato Nacional de Fútbol de Cuba title in 2009.
-In Canada he signed with Brampton United of the Canadian Soccer League.
+With Ciego de Ávila he won the Campeonato Nacional de Fútbol de Cuba title in 2009.
+In Canada, he signed with Brampton United of the Canadian Soccer League.
 In his debut season he helped clinch a postseason berth by finishing fourth in the overall standings.
 He featured in the quarterfinal match against SC Waterloo, but were eliminated by a score of 4–0.

 International career

-He made his international debut for Cuba in a March 2003 friendly match against Jamaica and has earned a total of 65 caps, scoring 4 goals.
+Fernández made his international debut for the Cuba national team in a March 2003 friendly match against Jamaica and has earned a total of 65 caps, scoring 4 goals.
 He represented his country in 11 FIFA World Cup qualifying matches and played at 4 CONCACAF Gold Cup final tournaments.

 His final international was a September 2012 FIFA World Cup qualification match against Honduras.